cqb13/vocab-vault/README.md

 Vocab Vault is a port of [Open Words TS](https://github.com/Templar-Development/Open-Words-TS) TypeScript code to Rust for future maintenance and improvement.

 Find the original Whitaker's Words written in Ada at https://github.com/dsanson/Words, thoughtfully documented and maintained by [dsanson](https://github.com/dsanson).
 More information about William Whitaker and the Words program is available there.

-*No updates for a bit.
-Big rewrite and update in progress!*

 ## CLI Usage Guide